edgelord/sigai.ml/README.md

 - NLP has began to talk about what projects to potentiall work on (speech synthesis/chat bot)

 ### Tensorflow Workshop -- 9/21
+- **Note** the presentation had a bug with LeNet.
+Both the slides and examples have been updated.
 - [Presentation GitHub](https://github.com/sig-ai/tf_workshop)
 - [Presentation Slides](https://github.com/sig-ai/tf_workshop/blob/master/presentation_1.pdf)
 - Covered the following topics: